 Keep in mind though once your investment is funded for a project, your money is not FDIC insured.

 The Groundfloor platform is easy to navigate.
 Once you sign up for an investor account, you are able to browse each project along with the terms of the loan and interest rate on the loans.

 You can use my link down below to sign up for a free $10 to fund your account with free money!

 From there, you can select which project you want to invest in.
 Once you invest in the project, your money is committed to the project.

 After the project completes, your paid back your original investment plus the interest that has been earned from your money being invested.

 Is Real Estate Crowdfunding a Good Investment?

 Deciding whether or not to invest in real estate crowdfunding is a complex answer that has a lot of variables attached to it.
 However, these three options above are some of the best and easiest online real estate crowdfunding platforms available to invest with.

 Figuring out which one to use will depend on your particular situation and investment goals.
 How much risk you want to hold and how involved you want to be might also play a role in your decision.

-These three options however, are great options to consider when investing in real estate crowdfunding.
+These three options however, are great options to consider when investing in real estate crowdfunding for beginners.